arasgungore/CMPE160-projects/ShipsAndPorts/README.md

 Do not modify the code in these files!
-You are responsible for all the compilation errors that originated from the changes made in any of these classes including the addition or removal of libraries.
+You are responsible for all the compilation errors that originated from the changes made in any of these classes, including the addition or removal of libraries.

 In addition, you are given a part of the Main class.
 You are required to complete the Main class with the instructions given later in this